andrey-helldar/easy-diffusion-ui-samplers-generator/README.md

 ## Configuration

-The project has few static settings - these are the names of the samplers, the number of steps for generating images and cell size.
+The project has few static settings - these are the number of steps for generating images and sizes.

-Configuration files are located in the [`config`](config) folder.
+Configuration files are located in the [config](config) folder.

 ## Usage